codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-02-ss2.md

 - Exit with the code 1
 - Exit with no printed output

-If at least one line matches the pattern, your program must
+If at least one line matches the pattern, your program must:

 - Exit with the code 0
 - Print all the matching parts to the standard output

 ### Notes

-- You only need the handle the case of single input line.
-We'll get to processing multiple input lines in the next stage.
+- You only need to handle the case of a single input line.
+We will get to processing multiple input lines in the next stage.